tianyipan123/RPMC_analysis/README.md

 market to facilitate data analysis and portfolio management.
 - `kpi.py` comprises several key performance indicator calculations to measure the holistic performance of given portfolio.
+- `tradable_list.xlsx` includes the tradable stocks for the platform.
+- `variance_min.py` implements the process of calculating allocations that will minimize the Sharpe ratio across stocks in the tradable list.
+- `temp.xlsx` stores the output holdings calculated from `variance_min.py`.
 > Sample uses of these functions are given in `__main__` of each file.

 ### Dependency